The difference between SmartLinx and Kronos workforce management software

 Every day, many employees clock in a little early and clock out a little late.
 Over time, these extra minutes add up to substantial costs.
 Most workforce management software, like Kronos, require administrators dig through volumes of attendance data to identify these incidents and then manually address them.

 SmartLinx workforce management software identifies all incidental overtime on one unified console, enabling administrators to quickly spot trends and implement policies to block early punches, late punch outs, and buddy punching.
-In addition, SmartLinx ensures that every employee receive a 30-minute meal break for each eight hour shift, regardless of whether they remember to clock in and out.
+In addition, SmartLinx ensures that every employee receives a 30-minute meal break for each eight-hour shift, regardless of whether they remember to clock in and out.

 Increase revenue using workforce management software to improve Five-Star Ratings

 In skilled nursing, the importance of Five-Star Ratings cannot be overestimated.
 In addition, to determining a facility's per-patient Medicare reimbursements, Five-Star Ratings make or break a facility's reputation.
-Facilities that earn all five stars receive about 50% more PPD reimbursements than those receive three stars.
-Consumers and physicians base their choice of nursing homes on Five-Star Ratings while lending institutions leverage them to rank credit worthiness.
+Facilities that earn all five stars receive about 50% more PPD reimbursements than those receiving three stars.
+Consumers and physicians base their choice of nursing homes on Five-Star Ratings while lending institutions leverage them to rank creditworthiness.
 Learn about the Growing Influence of Five-Star Ratings.